4.2 History of Newspapers

 Although the Areopagitica focused primarily on Parliament’s ban on certain books, it also addressed newspapers.
 Milton criticized the tight regulations on their content by stating, “Who kills a man kills a reasonable creature, God’s image; but he who destroys a good book, kills reason itself, kills the image of God, as it were in the eye (Milton, 1644).”
 Despite Milton’s emphasis on texts rather than on newspapers, the treatise had a major effect on printing regulations.
 In England, newspapers found themselves freed from government control, and people began to understand the power of the free press.

 Papers took advantage of this newfound freedom and began publishing more frequently.
 With biweekly publications, papers had additional space to run advertisements and market reports.
 This changed the role of journalists from simple observers to active players in commerce, as business owners and investors grew to rely on the papers to market their products and to help them predict business developments.
 Once publishers noticed the growing popularity and profit potential of newspapers, they founded daily publications.
-In 1650, a German publisher began printing the world’s oldest surviving daily paper, Einkommende Zeitung, and an English publisher followed suit in 1702 with London’s Daily Courant.
+In 1650, a German publisher began printing the world’s oldest daily paper, Einkommende Zeitungen, and an English publisher followed suit in 1702 with London’s Daily Courant.
 Such daily publications, which employed the relatively new format of headlines and the embellishment of illustrations, turned papers into vital fixtures in the everyday lives of citizens.

 Colonial American Newspapers